obogo/ux-angularjs-datagrid/README.md

     </div>

 ##IE8 Compatibility##
 IE8 may work with ux-datagrid by adding some polyfills for emulating missing ES5 features in IE8.
-First it's required to add [ES5 Shim](https://github.com/es-shims/es5-shim) and also an additional file [Polyfill IE8](/IE/Polyfill_IE8.js), located in this repository from this repository.
+First it's required to add [ES5 Shim](https://github.com/es-shims/es5-shim) and also an additional file [Polyfill IE8](/IE/Polyfill_IE8.js), located in this repository.